Machrie Moor Stone Circles: Machrie Moor 11

 Machrie Moor 11 is a low stone circle with a diameter of around 13 metres.
 The tallest of the stones is about 1.2 metres high on the western side.
 Excavations in 1978-9 revealed 10 upright stones, with a pit between each stone possibly representing a post-hole.

+Machrie Moor 12

+Machrie Moor 12 is a buried feature discovered through geophysical survey by archaeologists from Historic Environment Scotland.
+Consisting of 12 pit-like anomalies that form a circular feature, the archaeologists state that there is no stone present in the pits, so the circle could have consisted of either timber or stone uprights.

 Other prehistoric remains

 James Bryce listed five other antiquities to the west of the stone circles in 1861.
 Machrie Moor 6 is the remains of a possible chambered cairn consisting of two touching upright stone slabs at right angles.
 Machrie Moor 7 is a standing stone 1.6 metres tall.
 Machrie Moor 8 is the remains of a probable chambered cairn comprising an oval spread of stones approximately 20 metres by 16 metres.
 The most obvious feature is a 1.8 m standing stone within the east edge of the cairn surrounded by several smaller stones which may have been part of a chamber or facade.
 Machrie Moor 9 was a standing stone of which no obvious trace remains.
 Machrie Moor 10 is the Moss Farm Road Stone Circle.